apache/trafficserver/doc/developer-guide/api/functions/TSHttpTxnPostBufferReaderGet.en.rst

 ===========

 Retrieve the client request body for the transaction referenced by :arg:`txnp`.
-The body is read from via the returned :c:type:`TSIOBufferReader`.
-The returned :c:type:`TSIOBufferReader` is owned by the caller and the caller must free it via :c:func:`TSIOBufferReaderFree`.
-This function should be used in the handler for :data:`TS_HTTP_REQUEST_BUFFER_READ_COMPLETE_HOOK`.
-The following example handler makes use of :c:func:`TSHttpTxnPostBufferReaderGet`.
+The body is read from via the returned :cpp:type:`TSIOBufferReader`.
+The returned :cpp:type:`TSIOBufferReader` is owned by the caller and the caller must free it via :func:`TSIOBufferReaderFree`.
+This function should be used in the handler for :enumerator:`TS_HTTP_REQUEST_BUFFER_READ_COMPLETE_HOOK`.
+The following example handler makes use of :func:`TSHttpTxnPostBufferReaderGet`.

 .. code-block:: c